Team-Cartographer/SUITS-2024-LMCC/README.md

 do you want to run the app (frontend, server, TSS) on your machine?
 (Y/n):
 ```

 If you answer with `Y`, the application will be launched on your computer.
+This requires the TSS Server found in [About the App](#rocket-about-the-app) to be running concurrently.

 If you answer with `N`, your setup is complete.
 You can simply open the external URLs provided by another user which will be printed to their shell once they run either `start.sh` or `./Setup.ps1`.
 After that, your app will be running on their servers, mantaining a consistent environment across all testing platforms.